Oereor/PlantsVsZombies-Unity/README.md

 - Boost effect: *2x Max health and immediately restore to full health (namely, 3000)*
 - Switch to damage stage 1 when health percentage is below 65%, and damage stage 2 when below 30%

+### 6. Peashooter

+The most classic attacker.
+Now equipped with boost ability!

+- Sun cost: 100
+- Cooldown Time: 6 seconds
+- Max health: 100
+- Sun payback on shoveled: 50
+- Shoot interval: 1.5 seconds; only shoot when there are zombies in the row
+- Damage: Still working on it...
+But of course **10 peas will kill an ordinary zombie**
+- Boost effect: *Immediately shoot 40 peas; shoot interval shortened to 1.2 seconds; shoot 2 peas at a time from then on*

 ## Zombies

 Currently there is only *one* kind of zombie: the most ordinary **ordinary zombie.** Here are some basic info.